Cloud Asset Inventory

 postgres

-This command pulls the PostgreSQL image (version 15) from Docker Hub, sets the password for the Postgres user to postgres, and runs the container in detached mode (-d).
+This command pulls the PostgreSQL image (version 15) from Docker Hub, sets the password for the Postgres user to Postgres, and runs the container in detached mode (-d).
 The -p 5432:5432 option maps the container’s port 5432 (PostgreSQL’s default port) to port 5432 on the host machine, allowing you to connect to the database locally.

 Note: While PostgreSQL is used in this example, any compatible database can be used as the data store for your GCP Cloud Asset data.
 PostgreSQL is chosen for its robustness and widespread adoption, but you can configure your setup to use another database system if preferred.